ACM-CIET/ACM_Hacking-Wizards/README.md

 ## How to Contribute

-**Contributions to HacktoberFest2023 are encouraged.
+**Contributions to repository are encouraged.
 Here's how you can get started:**

 1. **Fork the Repository**: Click on the "Fork" button at the top-right corner of this repository to create your own fork.